depicted-candela/TransitionalSQL/7_plSqlResilience/README.md

     <li><strong>Performance Overhead:</strong> Triggers execute automatically and add overhead to DML operations.
 Poorly written or overly complex triggers can significantly degrade database performance.
 A trigger's might, can slow the darkest night.</li>
     <li><strong>Complexity and Debugging:</strong> The "invisible" execution of triggers can make application logic harder to follow and debug.
 Problems can be difficult to trace back to a specific trigger.</li>
     <li><strong>Cascading Triggers:</strong> One trigger can cause another trigger to fire, potentially leading to complex and hard-to-manage chains of events.
 Oracle has a limit on trigger cascade depth (typically 32 or 50 depending on version/settings) to prevent infinite loops.</li>
-    <li><strong>Mutating Table Errors (`ORA-04091`):</strong> A common pitfall.
+    <li><strong>Mutating Table Errors (<code>ORA-04091</code> ):</strong> A common pitfall.
 A row-level trigger cannot query or modify the same table that is currently being modified by the DML statement that fired the trigger.
 This requires careful design, often using compound triggers or temporary tables as workarounds.<sup id="fnref1_19"><a href="#fn1_19">19</a></sup>
         <p class="rhyme">The mutating table, a fearsome sight,<br>
         Locks up your trigger, with all of its might.</p>
     </li>
-    <li><strong>Order of Execution:</strong> If multiple triggers of the same type (e.g., multiple `AFTER INSERT ROW` triggers) exist on a table, their order of execution is not guaranteed unless explicitly controlled using the `FOLLOWS` or `PRECEDES` clause (Oracle 11g+).
+    <li><strong>Order of Execution:</strong> If multiple triggers of the same type (e.g., multiple <code>AFTER INSERT ROW</code> triggers) exist on a table, their order of execution is not guaranteed unless explicitly controlled using the <code>FOLLOWS</code> or <code>PRECEDES</code> clause (Oracle 11g+).
 Relying on a specific firing order without these clauses can lead to unpredictable behavior.</li>
-    <li><strong>Difficulty in Disabling/Managing for Bulk Loads:</strong> While triggers can be disabled, doing so for large data loads and then re-enabling them requires careful management and consideration of data integrity during the disabled period.
-SQL*Loader direct path load automatically disables triggers.</li>
+    <li><strong>Difficulty in Disabling/Managing for Bulk Loads:</strong> While triggers can be disabled, doing so for large data loads and then re-enabling them requires careful management and consideration of data integrity during the disabled period. <code>SQL*Loader</code> direct path load automatically disables triggers.</li>
-    <li><strong>Can Mask Application Logic:</strong> Business logic embedded deeply within triggers can make the overall application architecture less clear, as some processing happens "magically" at the database level.</li>
+    <li><strong>Can Mask Application Logic:</strong> Business logic embedded deeply within triggers can make the overall application architecture less clear, as some processing happens " magically" at the database level.</li>
 </ul>

 </div> <!-- End of container -->